Athletics at the 2008 Summer Olympics – Men's 200 metres: Competition format

 The competition used the four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system introduced in 1960 was used in the heats and quarterfinals.

 There were 8 heats of 8 or 9 runners each (the first time that 9 runners were placed in a heat), with the top 3 men in each advancing to the quarterfinals along with the next 8 fastest overall.
 The quarterfinals consisted of 4 heats of 8 athletes each; the 3 fastest men in each heat and the next 4 fastest overall advanced to the semifinals.
 There were 2 semifinals, each with 8 runners.
 The top 4 athletes in each semifinal advanced.
 The final had 8 runners.
 The races were run on a 400 metre track.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 Usain Bolt set a new world record in the final, running the race in 19.30 seconds.